nill14/parsers/graph/README.txt

 Graph

-Implementation of directed acyclic graph along with some graph algorithms and implementation of dependency management framework.
+Implementation of directed acyclic graph along with some graph algorithms and implementation of dependency execution framework.

 Typical usage scenario: